-E. Any sale or other disposition of the personal property shall conform to the terms of the notification as provided for in this section.
+F. Any sale or other disposition of the personal property shall conform to the terms of the notification as provided for in this section.

-F. Any sale or other disposition of the personal property shall be held at the selfservice storage facility or at the nearest suitable place within the county to where the personal property is held or stored.
+G. Any sale or other disposition of the personal property shall be held at the selfservice storage facility or at the nearest suitable place within the county to where the personal property is held or stored or may be conducted on a publicly accessible online website.

-G. Before any sale or other disposition of personal property pursuant to this section is made, the occupant may pay the amount necessary to satisfy the lien and the reasonable expenses incurred under this section and thereby redeem the property.
+H. Before any sale or other disposition of personal property pursuant to this section is made, the occupant may pay the amount necessary to satisfy the lien and the reasonable expenses incurred under this section and thereby redeem the property.
 Upon receipt of the payment, the owner shall return the personal property and thereafter the owner shall have no liability to any person with regard to that personal property.

-H. A good faith purchaser takes the property free of any rights of an unsecured lienholder and free of any rights of a secured lienholder who has received notice by owner as provided in this section.
+I. A good faith purchaser takes the property free of any rights of an unsecured lienholder and free of any rights of a secured lienholder who has received notice by owner as provided in this section.

-I. In the event of a sale under this section, the owner may satisfy his lien from the proceeds of the sale, subject to the rights of any prior lienholder who has not received notice.
+J. In the event of a sale under this section, the owner may satisfy the owner's lien from the proceeds of the sale, subject to the rights of any prior lienholder who has not received notice.
 The lien rights of such prior lienholder are automatically transferred to the proceeds of the sale.
 If the sale was made in good faith and conducted in a reasonable manner, the owner shall not be subject to any surcharge for a deficiency in the amount of a prior secured lien, but shall hold the balance, if any, for delivery to the occupant, lienholder or other person in interest.
-If the occupant, lienholder or other person in interest.
-If the owner without further recourse by the occupant, lienholder or other person in interest.
+If the occupant, lienholder or other person in interest does not claim the balance of the proceeds within two years of the date of sale, it shall become the property of the owner without further recourse by the occupant, lienholder or other person in interest.